-Grab fresh figs when you see them to make this delicious Cardamom Fig Jam ~ it’s wonderful on toast and scones, in sandwiches, with cheese plates, swirled into yogurt or oatmeal ~ or just by the luscious spoonful!
+Grab fresh figs when you see them to make this delicious Cardamom Fig Jam ~ the homemade small batch freezer jam is wonderful on toast and scones, in sandwiches, with cheese plates, swirled into yogurt or oatmeal ~ or just by the luscious spoonful!

 Figs are one of the most delicate fruits out there; they don’t keep or travel well, and they are very sensitive to weather conditions.
 They sometimes split open even before they can be harvested, and if you so much as touch a ripe fig you can bruise it, so they only make the briefest appearance in markets.
 I like this thick garnet colored jam because it will let you keep savoring the figs long after they’ve disappeared from the produce section.
 Spoon some on a nice blue or sharp cheddar cheese and you’ll be hooked.
 If you sterilize the jars you’d have an ideal holiday food gift.